AnnieKLamar/geocoding/working_notes.md

 Here is also a tool to make a custom RDF dump: https://wdumps.toolforge.org/#.
 Can we download only wikidata that has coordinate information?

 ### 1.4.24 ###
+bcr:
-bcr: checked out wdumps.toolforge.org.
+- checked out wdumps.toolforge.org.
 There is a recent dumps section, one of which is for "all films": https://wdumps.toolforge.org/dump/3727.
 I downloaded it and it creates a file ~12,000,000 lines long and 1.5gb, so may actually grab the info we want if we can create our own query correctly.
 If this provides a comprehensive dataset, the question then becomes "how do we distribute it to users when they run the script?"
 The tool seems to be an intermediary that generates a query that we could probably use with a CLI tool instead.
 Another option would be hosting the end file somewhere and serving it in the script.
 Haven't parsed the syntax of the query yet, but will work on that.
+- https://hay.toolforge.org/propbrowse/ seems to work well in concert with above.
+P276 looks like a top-level "location" category, though there are several sub-levels I included in a query to investigate.
+There are several pending requests on the site, so live queries are prob not a good idea if we use this tool, but dump will eventually be found here for evaluation: https://wdumps.toolforge.org/dump/3735